abdul-09/Auditly/README.md

 ## 🚀 Getting Started

-1. Visit the live app at: [SEO GURU App](https://your-app-url.replit.app)
+1. Visit the live app at: [Auditly App](https://your-app-url.replit.app)
 2. Enter your website URL (including http:// or https://)
 3. Wait for the analysis to complete
 4. Explore the detailed results across different categories